-- If the SRS indicator does not come on after you turn the ignition switch to the ON (II) position. - If the indicator stays on after the engine starts. - If the indicator comes on or flashes on and off while you drive.
+- If the SRS indicator does not come on after you turn the ignition switch to the ON (II) position. - If the indicator stays on after the engine starts.

-If you see any of these indications, the airbags and seat belt tensioners may not work properly when you need them.
+If you see any of these indications, the airbag system components may not work properly when you need them.